-- 1. The IRC is open from 7:30 a.m. to 3:30 p.m. on regular school days. - 2.
+- 1. The IRC is open from 7:00 a.m. to 3:00 p.m. on regular school days. - 2.
+There is no food or drink permitted in the IRC at any time.
+Students may have a spillproof water bottle. - 3.
 Silence is to be observed.
-The IRC must be quiet so that others are not disturbed. - 3.
+The IRC must be quiet so that students are not disturbed. - 4.
 Resources from the general collection may be checked out for two weeks.
-Reference may be checked out overnight if necessary. - 4.
-The fine for overdue general collection materials is \$.10 per item per school day.
-The fine for other reference materials is \$1 per item per school day. - 5.
-Lost library materials are the student's responsibility.
+Reference may be checked out overnight if necessary. - 5.
+Lost IRC materials are the student's responsibility.
 Students bear the replacement costs of all materials checked out. - 6.
-Students who steal or deliberately destroy library materials must pay for the items and will receive a discipline referral. - 7.
+Students who steal or deliberately destroy IRC materials must pay for the items and will receive a discipline referral. - 7.
 A.V. and computer equipment is available upon request for student use. - 8.
-All Computer Center rules regarding the usage of computers apply to the computers in the IRC. - 9.
-A copy machine is available for student use at the rate of \$.10 per copy, \$.15 per double-sided copy. - 10.
-Other research materials/resources are available from the Reaching Across Illinois Library System. - 11.
-All financial obligations, fines, payment for lost books, etc., must be paid before quarterly/semester grade reports will be made available to the student.
+All Computer Center rules regarding the usage of computers apply to the computers in the IRC.